doyedele1/sudoku-solver/README.md

 # Sudoku Solver
 The sudoku solver app is written in Python.
-It uses the recursive backtracking algorithm to find a valid Sudoku puzzle solution given a starting sudoku board.
+It uses the recursive backtracking algorithm to find a valid Sudoku puzzle solution given a starting 9 X 9 sudoku board.